elizavetasemenova/elizavetasemenova.github.io/_posts/2016-12-28-Graphviz-DiagrammeR.md

 comments: true
 ---

-<a href="http://www.graphviz.org/Home.php">Graphviz</a> is an open source software for graph visualization.
-It may be useful to display
-any object with connections, be they phisical or logical, such as networks and flowcharts.
-For this graphs should be described in the DOT-language.
+DOT is not only a punctuation mark, it is also a graph description language used by <a href="http://www.graphviz.org/Home.php">Graphviz</a> - an open source software for graph visualization.
+Graphviz is very helpful when one needs to display any object with connections, be they phisical or logical, such as networks and flowcharts.

 Since I am currently going through simulation algorithms, it is really handy to have that diagram displaying relationships between various probability distributions in front of me.
 Here I can mark quickly which algorithms I have already implemented and which not.
 The